How to write a cover letter

 Example cover letters

-- Sample cover letter - Used to highlight your skills and experience and to express your suitability and passion for the job, cover letters are used to encourage recruiters to look at your CV.
+- Sample cover letter - Used to highlight your skills and experience and to express your suitability and passion for the job.
 Attention to detail is crucial and the spelling, grammar and formatting needs to be spot on.
 Take a look at our sample cover letter for inspiration.

 - Speculative cover letter - These can sometimes be an effective method of creating an opportunity.
 To ensure that speculative cover letters are successful, do your research on the company you're applying to.
 Using our cover letter template, discover what to include in speculative applications.